-This guide covers how to get started with Develocity, with topics such as strategies for incrementally introducing build scans and Build Cache usage, and key build scan features for improving your development productivity.
+This guide covers how to get started with Develocity, with topics such as strategies for incrementally introducing Build Scans and Build Cache usage, and key Build Scan features for improving your development productivity.

 Develocity provides two complementary functions: Build Scan and the Build Cache.
 A Build Scan is a permanent and shareable record of an executed build that allows collaborative troubleshooting and optimization.
 The Build Cache makes builds faster by allowing reuse of the outputs of builds.